Health and Safety Induction Courses

 It is important that managers, supervisors and older colleagues who have the experience impart their knowledge to young people who are new to the surroundings or equipment so that they are more aware of the risks and as a result are less likely to repeat the same mistakes that others have made in the past.
 This informal mentoring needs to be in conjunction with more formal health and safety training to ensure that they are learning the correct way of working and using equipment safely, as whilst what they are being told by more experienced employees may be mostly useful, it is important to ensure that, despite the good intentions, what they are being told is correct and that they are not picking up any bad habits or incorrect ways of working.

 Although young people may be more likely to cause an incident, appropriate health and safety training combined with comprehensive risk assessments, health and safety policy, communication and risk management will serve to greatly reduce the chance of accidents happening, allowing them to work safely and avoid harm to themselves or others.

 Health and Safety Training - Next Steps:

 For more information on health and safety training and to discuss your particular requirements with one of our dedicated health and safety advisers, please call us on 0844 800 3295 or send us an online contact form by clicking on the 'Contact' tab at the top of the page.
-Alternatively, use the "Health & Safety" drop-down menu at the top of each page to find out more about the different health and safety courses and provisions that we offer.
+Alternatively, click on the "Health & Safety Training" tab at the top of the page to find out more about the different health and safety courses and provisions that we offer.